gabrielmoris/data-structures-algorithms/README.md

 <u>Full Binary Tree:</u> All its nodes have either 0 or 2 children (Never 1)

+<u>There are also other kind of Binary Search Trees:</u>

+<a href="https://www.cs.usfca.edu/~galles/visualization/AVLtree.html">AVL Tree:</a> Self-balancing binary search tree (BST).
+It maintains a balance factor for each node, which is the difference between the heights of the left and right subtrees.
+This balance factor must be -1, 0, or +1 for the tree to remain balanced

+<a href="https://www.cs.usfca.edu/~galles/visualization/RedBlack.html">Red Black Tree:</a> Self-balancing binary search tree (BST).
+Each node in a Red-Black Tree has an additional attribute: a color, which can be either red or black.

 **Components**

 - Root: Topmost Node.
 It serves as the starting point.